 Pro Tip: for all Megabus rides, bring a jacket.
 The a/c can make the bus chilly, even in the middle of a 110 degree Texas summer.
 I’ve learned this lesson the hard way.
 Thank me later!

-For overnight trips, bring a hoodie or knit hat so you can cover your eyes.
+For overnight trips, bring a hoodie, face mask, or knit hat so you can cover your eyes.
 You won’t get much sleep otherwise.
-Feel free to bring a pillow, light blanket, or whatever else will help you relax.
+Feel free to bring a travel pillow, light blanket, or whatever else will help you relax.

 Wifi and outlets

 Bring headphones to listen to music and drown out anybody chattering incessantly.
 Bring chargers for your phones and other electronic devices; you’ll want to take advantage of the outlets at every seat.